vigetlabs/microcosm/docs/guides/02-stores.md

 ## Importing data

 Data can be injected into a Microcosm using `repo.replace`.
-When this occurs, `deserialize` will be called on all Stores to allow data to be processed before it enters the application:
+When this occurs, `deserialize` will be called on all Stores to allow data to be processed before it enters the repo:

 ```javascript
 const Planets = {